-Not to knock gyms, studio classes and living room sweat sessions, but there's nothing quite like the freeing feeling of an outdoor workout.
-Sunshine, fresh air, varied terrain — you're not going to find all those perks even in the fanciest of boutique gyms.
+Not to knock gyms, studio classes and at-home workouts, but there's nothing quite like the freeing feeling of an outdoor workout.
+Sunshine, fresh air, varied terrain — you won't find all those perks even in the fanciest of boutique gyms.

-Outdoor workouts offer all the same physical health benefits you look for in any indoor exercise, but research suggests there's a mental edge to taking your fitness habits outside: We tend to work out harder — without even realizing it — when we break a sweat in Mother Nature.
-We also reap more mental health benefits, including stress reduction, recovery from mental fatigue and improved mood, self-esteem and perceived health, from outdoor workouts, according to a 2013 review published in Extreme Physiology and Medicine.
+Outdoor workouts offer the same physical health benefits you look for in any indoor exercise, but research suggests there's a mental edge to taking your fitness outside: We tend to work out harder — without even realizing it — when we break a sweat in Mother Nature.
+We also have more fun.

-"Not only does time seem to go by faster when you train outdoors, it can be more fun and the fresh air boosts energy levels," says celebrity trainer Ramona Braganza.
-We couldn't agree more.
-Which is why we're bringing you this comprehensive overview of everything you need to know to find the perfect outdoor workout for you.
+"Not only does time seem to go by faster when you train outdoors, it can be more fun and the fresh air boosts energy levels," certified personal trainer Ramona Braganza, CPT, tells LIVESTRONG.com.

-Any bootcamp workout promises strength gains, improved cardio fitness and the potential to shed a few extra pounds, but an outdoor bootcamp workout in the invigorating fresh air and sunshine might also perk up your state of mind, according to a 2015 study published in the Proceedings of the National Academy of Sciences.
+Bootcamp workouts promise strength gains, improved cardio fitness and the potential to shed a few extra pounds (if that's a goal of yours), but an outdoor bootcamp workout in the invigorating fresh air and sunshine might also perk up your state of mind, according to a 2015 study published in the Proceedings of the National Academy of Sciences.

 Here's exactly what to look for in an outdoor bootcamp workout.

-While some people may think a perfect day at the beach is spent relaxing with a good book and some trusty SPF, we think you'll enjoy your seaside me-time even more after getting in a good sweat session first.
+While some people may think a perfect day at the beach is spent relaxing with a good book, we think you'll enjoy your seaside me-time even more after completing a good sweat session.

 Break a sweat on the sand with this full-body beach workout.